TaylorThomsonWhitting/TerriaMap/README.md

 Running `yarn install` will automatically move the `terriajs` package from `node_modules/@ttw/terriajs` to `node_modules/terriajs` in order to ensure that relative paths are correct.

+If doing local development, yarn will attempt to create a symlink to the `terriajs` project in the `/packages` directory.

 Running `npm run gulp` builds both terriajs and TTW.DigitalTwins.

 Running `npm run start` serves the site at localhost:3001.